Speaking part: variant 14 - Langart

 • explain the choice of the illustrations for the project by briefly describing them and noting the differences;

-• mention the advantages (1–2) of the two gifts;
+• mention the advantages (1–2) of the two types of gifts;

-• mention the disadvantages (1–2) of the two gifts;
+• mention the disadvantages (1–2) of the two types of gifts;

-• express your opinion on the subject of the project – which of the gifts presented in the pictures you’d prefer and why.
+• express your opinion on the subject of the project – say which type of gifts presented in the pictures you’d prefer and why.

 You will speak for not more than 3 minutes (12–15 sentences).
 You have to talk continuously.